danBhentschel/techio-practical-linq/markdowns/06_MethodsOrderElements/01_reverse_orderby.template.md

-# Methods: Changing element order
+# Methods - Changing element order

 These LINQ methods reorder the elements in an `IEnumerable<T>` sequence.
 Each method in this chapter provides a different way of specifying the desired element order.